alvaronunezhermida/githubrepos/README.md

 ## TO DO:
 ### Improvements
-- Made all the ui with compose
-- Add more UI tests
+- Add more tests
 - Add more documentation and generate code documentation with dokka
-- Add a loader while the data is being retrieved
+- Add pagination
 - Add a CI to the repository
-- Cache breed images
+- Cache all the repositories data
-- Add search on the breeds list scene
-- Add refresh button on the breed random images
-- Make breed image bigger when tapping it